sarahforzley/universal-docs/getting-started/docker.md

 ## Summary

-This has been a very basic "How to Get Started" which will enable you to get started running or building PSU Containers.
-All sources for commands have been linked in the references section below.
+This basic "How to Get Started" enables you to start running or building PSU Containers.
+This references section links all sources for commands:

 ## References